mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 * Hanging out in the #fxa Matrix room

 In all cases, a call needs to be made about the urgency of new issues.
 It’s fine to not be sure and to rely on the team's general consensus, either in the triage meeting or async in Slack.

+At a high level, the SubPlat triage owner is responsible for:

+* Hosting the weekly triage meeting
+ * Triaging new bugs in our Triage board
+ * Grooming Maintenance backlog

+* Asynchronous triage activities
+ * File bugs for concerning Subscriptions-related issues identified in review of Stripe Webhooks Events, Sentry,and Payments success/failures metrics
+ * Triage new tickets for high priority requests or bugs, picking up the highest priority items as deemed appropriate
+ * Picking up tickets from the top of the Maintenance and/or Bug backlogs

+In all cases, a call needs to be made about the urgency of new issues.
+It’s fine to not be sure and to rely on the team's general consensus, either in the triage meeting or async in Slack.

+Any issues picked up as Triage Owner which land within a Sprint boundary should be added to that Sprint in Jira.
+This sets clear expectations on when a ticket is available for testing in Staging and Production across Engineering and QA.

 :::note
 If someone reports an error, issue, work request etc. to our team in Slack, the first person to see and respond should file a bug in Jira and add the link to the Slack conversation.
 It will then be triaged normally in the triage meeting.